maxx1128/Webdev-Study-Notes/programming/Git.md

 * Make commits as desired
 * Checkout the main branch again
 * Merge the new branch into this one with `git merge <new_branch_name>`

+If you no longer need or want this branch, you can use `git branch -d <branch_name>` to remove it locally.
+To remove the branch on a remote repo, you'll need to also run `git push <remote_repo> --delete <branch_name>`.

 #### Sort through lots of branches